rudsvar/spring-visualizer/README.md

 ## Features

 1. Configuration classes with
-   [x] edges to their imports and
+   - edges to their imports and
-   [x] bean definitions.
+   - bean definitions.
 2. Component scanning overview including
-   [x] which packages and
+   - which packages and
-   [x] which component are scanned,
+   - which component are scanned,
-   [ ] with warnings when components are not scanned.
+   - with warnings when components are not scanned.
+(TODO)
 3. Overview of
-   [x] autowired dependencies of components, and
+   - autowired dependencies of components, and
-   [ ] warnings when they are not component-scanned components or defined as beans.
+   - warnings when they are not component-scanned components or defined as beans.
+(TODO)
+4. Configuration of what to include in the final graph with clap.
+(TODO)

 ## Example